tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   This Triangular Trade Conflict adds depth and excitement to the game's PVP experience.
 It encourages strategic thinking, cooperation, and competition among players, creating a rich and dynamic gameplay environment.

+- ### Non-combat Activities

+  - #### Crafting
+    - Players may craft various items, weapons, and gear by collecting resources found throughout the world.

+  - #### Trading
+    - Players may trade goods with other players or NPCs.

+  - #### Exploration
+    - Players may  explore the game world to discover new areas, hidden treasures, and secrets.

+  - #### Pet and Companion Acquisition
+    - Players may acquire pets, including Móguǐ (魔鬼), by completing special pet quests.
+Pets may attack and provide buffs.

+  - #### Mount Acquisition
+    - Players may acquire mounts, including dragons, by completing special mount quests.

+- ### Social Interactions

+  - #### Chat Systems
+    - Players may chat with other players or NPCs.

+  - #### Party/Group Formation
+    - Players may form parties or groups to complete quests or engage in combat.

+  - #### Guild/Clan Systems
+    - Players may join guilds or clans to gain access to special benefits and engage in faction-based PvP.

+  - #### Social Commands
+    - Players may use social commands for enhanced role-play interactions with other players or NPCs.

+- ### Economy

+  - #### Currency Systems
+  - #### Item Rarity and Value
+  - #### Player-driven Markets

 - ## V. Quest System

   - ### Quest Log and Tracking

-    - Provide a quest log system that tracks the player's quests.
+    Provide a quest log system that tracks the player's quests.
 It is accessed through the quest menu.
 The quest log will display the player's current quests, their objectives, and their rewards.

   - ### Quest Outline System

-    - Provide a quest outline system that provides a summary of the quest's objectives and rewards.
+    Provide a quest outline system that provides a summary of the quest's objectives and rewards.
 This is accessed through the quest menu.
 The quest outline will display the player's current quest, its objectives, and its rewards..

   - ### Quest Design Principles

-    - The quest system should be story-driven, informative, and educational, deeply immersing players in the rich tapestry of the game world.
+    The quest system should be story-driven, informative, and educational, deeply immersing players in the rich tapestry of the game world.
 Quests serve multiple purposes beyond mere gameplay progression.
 They serve to enhance world-building, character development, and cultural exploration

     - **Educational Value**
       - Each quest should teach players something new about the game world, its history, or its cultures.